JanisEst/KeePassQRCodeView/README.md

 OVERVIEW
 -----
-KeePassQRCodeView is a plug-in for KeePass 2.x plugin which shows QR Codes for entry fields.
+KeePassQRCodeView is a plug-in for KeePass 2.x which shows QR Codes for entry fields.
 These codes can be scanned to copy the encoded data to the scanner (smartphone, ...).

 INSTALLATION
 -----